segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 ### Page

-The [Page](/docs/connections/spec/page/) method lets you record page views on your website, along with optional extra information about the page being viewed.
+The [Page](/docs/connections/spec/page/) method lets you record page views on your website, along with optional extra information about the page viewed by the user.

 Because some destinations require a `page` call to instantiate their libraries, **you must call `page`** at least once per page load.
 You can call it more than once if needed, for example on virtual page changes in a single page app.

-A Page call is included by default as the final line in [the Analytics.js snippet](/docs/connections/sources/catalog/libraries/website/javascript/quickstart/#step-2-copy-the-segment-snippet).
-You can modify this `page` call within the guidelines below.
+Analytics.js includes a Page call by default as the final line in [the Analytics.js snippet](/docs/connections/sources/catalog/libraries/website/javascript/quickstart/#step-2-copy-the-segment-snippet).
+You can update this `page` call within the guidelines below.

 The `page` method follows the format below.